utsavanand2/docs/docs/pricing/README.md

 * [Purchase inlets PRO for 12-months](https://store.openfaas.com/collections/software-licenses/products/inlets-pro-personal-license-12-mo)

-For a limited time, new users can [purchase a 6-month personal license for inlets PRO](https://store.openfaas.com/collections/software-licenses/products/inlets-pro-personal-license-6-mo).

 ## Business and commercial

 How does pricing work for commercial use?

-There is a minimum purchase of 5 tunnels at 25 GBP / tunnel.
-You can add additional tunnels at a cost of 20 GBP / tunnel using an add-on product.
+There is a minimum purchase of 5 tunnels, the bundle pricing also includes email support from OpenFaaS Ltd. You can add additional tunnels at a cost of 20 GBP / tunnel using the add-on product.

 * [5x tunnel bundle](https://store.openfaas.com/collections/software-licenses/products/inlets-pro-commercial-subscription)
 * [1x add-on tunnel](https://store.openfaas.com/collections/software-licenses/products/inlets-pro-commercial-subscription-top-up-tunnel)